seshendra/vagrant-ubuntu-tomcat7/README.md

 * virtualbox - https://www.virtualbox.org/
 * vagrant - http://www.vagrantup.com/
 * librarian-puppet - https://github.com/rodjek/librarian-puppet
-	* puppet installation is optional, the modules have been generated and pushed to the repo.
+	* puppet installation is optional, the modules have been added as gitsubmodules and pushed to the repo.
 It's necessary only if you think the modules are outdated

 ## Vagrant Setup
 Do the following: